Ryan Eversley: 2006

 Did not score any points after driving in four races.

 2007

 Finished 83rd in GS points. ...
-Three races, best finish 15th at Daytona International Speedway.
+Three races, best finish fifteenth at Daytona International Speedway.

 2008

 Finished 26th in GS points. ...
 Seven races, best finish ninth at New Jersey Motorsports Park.

 2009

 Eversley competed in the 24 Hours of Daytona in the GT class for Stevenson Motorsports.
-The team finished 22nd overall and 13th in class.
+The team finished 22nd overall and thirteenth in class.

 2010

 Eversley competed in the SCCA Pro Racing World Challenge race at the Mid-Ohio Sports Car Course and won both rounds of the TC class in his series debut.
 He made another Rolex Sports Car Series start in 2010 for Matt Connolly Motorsports at Barber Motorsports Park.
 The team failed to finish the race.
 He also drove in the American Le Mans Series' Petit Le Mans for Magnus Racing in the GTC class and finished third in class.
 Finished 84th in GS points.
-Four races, best finish 10th at Virginia International Raceway.
+Four races, best finish tenth at Virginia International Raceway.
 Eversley drives in the Continental Tire Sports Car Challenge for Compass360 Racing in the ST class.
 He captured a class victory in the race at Virginia International Raceway.
 He also competed in the 2011 24 Hours of Daytona for The Racer's Group in the Children's Tumor Foundation charity Porsche.
-The team finished 20th overall and 8th in class.
+The team finished twentieth overall and eighth in class.